-Any Member or Associate Member who ceases to satisfy the conditions for membership set out in Article 5 and 6 shall withdraw from the Association.
+Any Member or Associate Member who ceases to satisfy the conditions for membership set out in these Articles shall withdraw from the Association.

-The Association by Special Resolution may terminate the membership of any Member or Associate Member who:
+The Association by a vote of at least 75% of Governing Board members may terminate the membership of any Member or Associate Member who:

 has failed to pay any amount due to the Association as subscription or otherwise within six months of receiving written notice of the amount due; or

-fails to comply with the provisions of Memorandum or Articles of Association or the Charter or any Bye-laws or other Rules or Regulations of the Association; or
+fails to comply with the provisions of Memorandum or Articles of Association, the Charter or approved Policy Documents of the Association; or

-in the opinion of the Governing Board and 75% of the other Members is in breach of its undertakings given in accordance with Article 5(c) or 5(e); or
+in the opinion of the governing board and 75% of the other Members is in breach of its undertakings given in accordance with its application for membership; or

-ceases to be affiliated to a Regional Centre as required by Article 6.
+ceases to be affiliated to a Regional Centre or the London Office as required by these Articles.

-A former Member who has withdrawn or has been terminated from the Association shall remain liable for payment in full of all monies due from him to the Association by way of subscription or otherwise.
+A former Member who has withdrawn or has been terminated from the Association shall remain liable for payment in full of all monies due from them to the Association by way of subscription or otherwise.

 GENERAL MEETINGS

-An Annual General Meeting shall be held not more than 18 months after the incorporation of the Association.
-All other General Meetings shall be called Extraordinary General Meetings or Biennial General Meetings as the case may be.
+All General Meetings shall be called Extraordinary General Meetings or Biennial General Meetings as the case may be.

-The Governing Board may whenever it thinks fit, and shall on requisition in accordance with Article 18, proceed with proper expedition to convene an Extraordinary Meeting.
+The governing board may whenever it thinks fit, and shall on requisition in accordance with these Articles, proceed with proper expedition to convene an Extraordinary General Meeting.

-The Governing Board shall convene and the President shall organise an Extraordinary General Meeting to be referred to as the Biennial General Meeting in the second year after incorporation and approximately every alternate year thereafter at such time and place as may be determined by the Governing Board.
+The governing board shall convene, and the President shall promote the organisation of a Biennial General Meeting approximately every alternate year, at such time and place as may be determined by the governing board.
 At the Biennial General Meeting, the following business shall be transacted:

-the Members shall vote on the election as President of the Association, normally until the next Biennial General Meeting, of the person nominated by the Governing Board in recognition of the contributions towards the mission of the Association
+the Members shall vote on the election as President of the Association, normally until the end of the next Biennial General Meeting, of the person nominated by the governing board.
+Such nomination is in recognition of the contributions towards the mission of the Association and the nuclear power industry

-the Governing Board shall present a review of the activities and progress of the Association during the previous two years
+the governing board shall present a review of the activities and progress of the Association during the previous two years.

-deleted

-If the President is unable to complete the normal two year term between Biennial General Meetings, a WANO Regional Governing Board may propose candidate(s), and a successor may be elected by the WANO Governing Board, to serve on an interim basis until the next Biennial General Meeting.
+If the President is unable to complete the normal two year term between Biennial General Meetings, a WANO regional governing board may propose candidate(s), and a successor may be elected by the WANO governing board, to serve on an interim basis until the next Biennial General Meeting.

-18.

-In accordance with Section 303 of the 2006 Act, Members representing at least 10% of the total voting rights of Members may at any time require the Governing Board to convene an Extraordinary General Meeting.
-A requisition under Article 18(A) above shall state the objects of the meeting so requisitioned, and such meeting shall not transact any business or deal with any Resolution not included in such objects.
+In accordance with Section 303 of the 2006 Act, Members representing at least 10% of the total voting rights of Members may at any time require the governing board to convene an Extraordinary General Meeting.
+A requisition under this Article shall state the objects of the meeting so requisitioned, and such meeting shall not transact any business or deal with any Resolution not included in such objects.

 Notice of General Meetings